sudhiratcdac/sudhir-philips-assignment/README.md

 		-			  <sex>M</sex>
 		-			</indi>
 		-		</gedcom>
-	-	You can also run the application by downloading artifacts and running "Philips.GDC.Console.exe"
+	-	You can also run the application by downloading artifacts and running "TestAssignment.GDC.Console.exe"